 On clicking the search button, the system retrieves a list of diagnosis codes and associated data which matches the supplied criteria.
 On clicking the reset button, any diagnosis code or code type criteria supplied will be cleared.

+Search Diagnosis Code

-Figure 21:
+Figure 21: Search Diagnosis Code Lookup